Crook & Chase

-The series often featured guests from various backgrounds.
-Famous con man Steve Comisar appeared on Crook & Chase as a fraud prevention expert, under the name Brett Champion.

 After a nine-year hiatus, the show was revived for nearly three years on RFD-TV beginning January 17, 2008.
 In fall 2010, the show started airing in weekly syndication, and archive reruns of the series air in various timeslots on Luken Communications' digital subchannel networks, My Family TV and the Retro Television Network.
 The show's spinoff is Music City Tonight, which aired from 1993 to 1995 on TNN, with reruns airing until 2000.
 Music City Tonight airs in reruns on Heartland, also owned by Luken.